 benchmark the food and beverage industry in relation to nutrition and obesity.
-The non-profit Access to Nutrition Initiative (ATNI), which benchmarks the obesity and undernutrition related commitments, practices performance of food and beverage manufacturers, is the most prominent global initiative in this area.
-The ATNI has had significant engagement from the food industry and the investment community, and has launched three global indexes (2013, 2016, 2018), as well as spotlight indexes in India and the United States.
-16-18 The International Network for Food and Obesity/NCDs Research, Monitoring and Action Support, a global network of public health researchers that aims to monitor and benchmark food environments globally,19 developed the BIA-Obesity (Business Impact Assessment -Obesity and population nutrition), based on the ATNI.
-The BIA-Obesity is a tool and process that aims to benchmark the food and beverage industry on their policies and commitments related to obesity prevention and population nutrition at the national level, with tailored indicators for food and beverage manufacturers, supermarkets, and quick service restaurants.
+The non-profit Access to Nutrition Initiative (ATNI), which benchmarks the obesity and undernutrition related commitments, practices and performance of food and beverage manufacturers, is the most prominent global initiative in this area.15 The ATNI has had significant engagement from the food industry and the investment community, and has launched three global indexes (2013, 2016, 2018), as well as spotlight indexes in India and the United States.16-18 The International Network for Food and Obesity/NCDs Research, Monitoring and Action Support, a global network of public health researchers that aims to monitor and benchmark food environments globally,19 developed the BIA-Obesity (Business Impact Assessment -Obesity and population nutrition), based on the ATNI.
+The BIA-Obesity is a tool and process that aims to benchmark the food and beverage industry on their policies and commitments related to obesity prevention and population nutrition at the national level, with tailored indicators for food and beverage manufacturers, supermarkets, and quick service restaurants.20

-The BIA-Obesity assesses companies (out of 100) across a range of indicators (54 indicators for food and beverage manufacturers, 73 for supermarkets, 56 for quick service restaurants) from 6 key policy domains, including (1) Corporate nutrition strategy; (2) Product formulation; (3) Nutrition labelling; (4) Promotion practices; (5) Product accessibility; and (6) Relationships with external groups.
-A company's policies and commitments under each policy domain are scored based on their transparency, comprehensiveness and specificity.
+The BIA-Obesity assesses companies (out of 100) across a range of indicators (54 indicators for food and beverage manufacturers, 73 for supermarkets, 56 for quick service restaurants) from 6 key policy domains, including (1) Corporate nutrition strategy; (2) Product formulation; (3) Nutrition labelling; (4) Promotion practices; (5) Product accessibility; and (6) Relationships with external groups.21 A company'spolicies and commitments undereach policy domain are scored based on their transparency, comprehensiveness and specificity.
 Companies are then provided with tailored recommendations on areas for improvement.
 In Australia, BIA-Obesity was first implemented over the period 2017-2018 (the BIA-Obesity Australia Initiative).
-As at June 2020, BIA-Obesity had also been implemented in several other countries, including New Zealand, Canada and Malaysia.

-Despite increasing focus on industry accountability initiatives with respect to health issues, and nutrition in particular, there has been no formal publicly available evaluation of the impact of these initiatives on food and beverage industry policies and practices.
+As at June 2020, BIA-Obesity had also been implemented in several other countries, including New Zealand,22 Canada23 and Malaysia.24 particular,^{15,25} there has been no formal publicly available evaluation of the impact of these initiatives on food and beverage industry policies and practices.
 This study aimed to evaluate the impact of the BIA-Obesity Australia Initiative on relevant company policies and practices.